-By Michael Patrick.
-Last Updated 24th March 2021.
+By Stephen Frost.
+Last Updated 23rd July 2021.
 This guide is dedicated to the issues surrounding dangerous machinery at work and the harm that such equipment can cause.
 All employers have a duty of care to keep us safe in the workplace.
 Should they fail in that duty, it could lead to an accident and someone suffering an injury.
 In such cases, a personal injury claim might be a suitable course of action.

 The Health and Safety at Work Act etc. of 1974 makes it the responsibility of employers to ensure that all machines used in the workplace are properly maintained.
 It also imposes a duty on them to remove or repair defective work equipment, and to take all necessary measures to ensure that the employees who operate these machines are protected from the risks of accidents to a reasonable degree.

 Despite this, the number of accidents at work related to dangerous machinery remains common.
 These accidents can be caused by an employer’s negligence, inadequate training of the operators, inadequate or improper use of protective gear, failure to use protective gear and the use of faulty equipment.

 If you have sustained injuries caused by dangerous machinery while at work, this guide will give you a clear insight into the steps required to recover compensation from your employer.
 We’ll also give you an insight into the personal injury claims process, what No Win No Fee agreements are and how we can help you.

 While reading this guide if you have any questions or would like to proceed with a claim, our team of friendly advisers is on hand to offer you free legal advice.
 To speak to them, simply:

 - Write to us about your accident at work by heading here

 - Or chat with us now using the live chat feature, bottom right

 - A guide to claiming for an injury caused by dangerous equipment at work.